nasahapps/Material-Design-Toolbox/README.md

 * stepperNextButtonText
  * default value: "Next"
 * stepperFinishButtonText
- * the text to be displayed on the "Next" button when on the last step
+ * the primaryText to be displayed on the "Next" button when on the last step
  * default value: "Finish"
 * stepperProgressType
  * the type of progress to be shown, one of TYPE_TEXT, TYPE_DOTS, or TYPE_BAR